 You can use ruching in shaping simple tops to match your curves.
 For this top, there is a running ruching starting from the shoulder and the breast.
 In sewing long sections of ruching such as these, try to break the long sections into smaller segments.
 This way when your thread breaks, you wouldn’t have to start all over again.

-For a more in-depth guide on how to sew a ruched dress, here’s a video from Hallmark Channel for a tutorial:
+For a more in-depth guide on how to sew a ruched crop top from an old shirt, here’s a tutorial video from Jess Dang:

-Learning how to ruche clothing is such a magical skill to learn!
+Learning what is ruching and how to ruche clothing is such a magical skill to learn!
 You can transform simple dresses into fabulous and elegant-looking clothes with just a thread and a needle!
-It’s simply one of the best and easiest ways to take your clothes to the next level.
+Ruching fabric is simply one of the best and easiest ways to take your clothes to the next level.